Are you looking for some one to entrust your horse into training?

 The care at Helicon is top notch.
 Helicon is small and personalized.
 The horses are kept as naturally as possible, with lots of turnout and high quality hay fed up to four times per day.
 The stalls are open with views so the horses can see the horizon and each other.
 The horses legs are cold hosed after each workout.
 Physical issues are addressed through training, veterinary or alternative care, depending on the horse's needs.
 We focus on dressage training - so (with the exception of a couple pensioners) all the horses here are in work.

-I have extensive experience with young and green horses, putting dressage basics on nearly 40 horses, including taking 27 to their very first dressage show (some schooling, some USEF recognized).
+I have extensive experience with young and green horses, putting dressage basics on 40+ horses, including taking 30+ youngsters to their very first dressage show (some schooling, some USEF recognized).
+I love the challenge of training the horse's mind and body.
+I have helped dozens of owners with putting a foundation on their young horses and giving them their first experiences with hacking, clinics and shows.

 **For more information about my mentors and education, please see Lessons page.